rodionpotachin/iot-air-quality-healthlamp-project/README.md

 ![Intro](https://github.com/rodionpotachin/iot-air-quality-healthlamp-project/blob/master/img/Intro.png?raw=true)

-HealthLamp Air is an IoT project built on the ESP8266 microchip.
-It's designed to measure, record and visualize the quality of air in your house in real time in the stylish way.
+HealthLamp Air is an IoT project built on an ESP8266 microchip.
+It's designed to measure, record and visualize the air quality in your house in real time in a stylish way.

+Project status: The device was built in 2021.
+At the moment, the MVP has been working for one year.

 # Product design & development

-The main idea of this device is to be a minimalistic stylish part of your house while offering a full range of modern air quality control capabilities.
+This product is positioned to be a stylish part of your house while offering a full range of modern air quality control capabilities.

-I decided to use the natural materials and developed the special conical design which provide elegant air quality visualization and great airflow for precise measurements.
+I decided to use natural materials and developed a special conical design which provides elegant air quality visualization and efficient airflow for precise measurements.

 ![Features](https://github.com/rodionpotachin/iot-air-quality-healthlamp-project/blob/master/img/Features.png?raw=true)

-Project development process include the following parts:
+The project development process includes the following steps:
 1. Product design and idea development
 2. Hardware prototyping and components selection
 2. Software development